 Orthographic control

-Orthographic control concerns ability to copy, spell and use layout and pronunciation.
+Orthographic control concerns the ability to copy, spell and use layout and punctuation.
 Key concepts operationalized in the scale include the following:

-- copying words and sentences (at lower levels); - spelling; - intelligibility through a blend of spelling, punctuation and layout.
+- copying words and sentences (at lower levels); - ► spelling; - ▶ intelligibility through a blend of spelling, punctuation and layout.